 2013 World Championships

 A year after her second Olympics Games, Kapas qualified for the 2013 World Championships in Barcelona.
-She swam one of her nation’s fastest times, and qualified for the championship final where she went on to finish 5th overall.
+She swam one of her nation’s fastest times in the 400 free, and qualified for the championship final where she went on to finish 5th overall.
 In her longer event, the 800-meter free, Kapas advanced from the preliminary heats to the championship final where she ended up finishing in 4th place.
 Kapas suffered from an eye injury after the Championships, and missed the rest of the 2013 season.

 2015 World Championships